pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ## Part 1 - Getting JupyterHub

 This is the first big task of the lab sections.
 Don’t worry, it’s very difficult.
 There are 3 options to using JupyterHub for this class: installing it on your local machine, using the Pitt VPN or connecting virtually to a lab machine at Pitt to connect to The SCI JupyterHub, or using Binder.
-The easiest method is downloadng and installing JupyterHub on your computer.
+The easiest method is JupyterHub.

-### Downloading and installing JupyterHub:

-You can download the instructions from [here](https://docs.google.com/document/d/1zYiZpnU86_bE2qfRYLke1lAxukKCpO6idhv-hUQafpU/edit) and follow them.
-All links are on the course webpage as well.
-Don't forget the [environment.yml](https://www.arjun-chandrasekhar-teaching.com/courses/Pitt/CMPINF0010/environment.yml) file!

 ### What is the SCI JupyterHub?